Lego Ninjago: BrickHeadz

-Film adaptation and toy line
+Film adaptations and toy line

 On 17 September 2013, Warner Bros. announced that it was developing an animated film based on the Lego Ninjago theme.
 The Lego Ninjago Movie premiered on 16 September 2017 at the Regency Village Theatre in Los Angeles.
 To coincide with the release of the film, The Lego Group released The Lego Ninjago Movie toy line, which included 15 building sets and collectible minifigures based on the film.
 The largest sets in the line were Ninjago City (set number: 70620) and Ninjago City Docks (set number: 70657), with Ninjago City being listed as one of the largest Lego sets ever released.
-The line was eventually discontinued by the end of 2019.
+The line was eventually discontinued by 31 December 2019.

+On 31 October 2024, it was announced that a live-action Ninjago film from Universal Pictures is in development, with Dan and Kevin Hageman attached to pen the script.

 Media franchise

-Since its launch in 2011, The Lego Group has developed the Ninjago brand into a media franchise that has produced an extensive variety of media and merchandise, including books, magazines, video games and app games, and theme park attractions.
+Since its launch in 2011, The Lego Group has developed the Ninjago brand into a media franchise that has produced an extensive variety of media and merchandise, including books, magazines, video games and mobile app games, and theme park attractions.